-This list of chapters and page numbers is your starting point.
-For more help in finding information you need, go to the first page of a chapter.
-You will find a detailed list of topics at the beginning of each chapter.

-Explains what it means to be in a Medicare health plan and how to use this booklet.
+information y apters and page numbers is your starting point.
+For more help in finding ou need, go to the first page of a chapter.
+You will find a detailed list of beginning of each chapter.
+Chapter 1.
+Getting started as a member Explains what it means to be in a Medicare health plan and how to use this booklet.
 Tells about materials we will send you, your plan premium, your plan membership card, and keeping your membership record up to date.
 Chapter 2.
-Important phone numbers and resources......14

-Tells you how to get in touch with our plan (Explorer 6 (PPO), Explorer 8 (PPO), and Explorer 12 (PPO)) and with other organizations including Medicare, the State Health Insurance Assistance Program (SHIP), the Quality Improvement Organization, Social Security, Medicaid (the state health insurance program for people with low incomes), and the Railroad Retirement Board.
+Important phone numbers and resources1 Tells you how to get in touch with our plan (Explorer 6 (PPO)) and with other organizations including Medicare, the State Health Insurance Assistance Program (SHIP), the Quality Improvement Organization, Social Security, Medicaid (the state health insurance program for people with low incomes), and the Railroad Retirement Board.
 Chapter 3.
-Using the plan's coverage for your medical services28

-Explains important things you need to know about getting your medical care as a member of our plan.
+Using the plan's coverage for your medical services2 Explains important things you need to know about getting your medical care as a member of our plan.
 Topics include using the providers in the plan's network and how to get care when you have an emergency.
 Chapter 4.
-Medical Benefits Chart (what is covered and what you pay) .
-43 Gives the details about which types of medical care are covered and not covered for you as a member of our plan.
+Medical Benefits Chart (what is covered and what you pay)3 Gives the details about which types of medical care are covered and not covered for you as a member of our plan.
 Explains how much you will pay as your share of the cost for your covered medical care.
 Chapter 5.
-Asking us to pay our share of a bill you have received for covered medical services .92 Explains when and how to send a bill to us when you want to ask us to pay you back for our share of the cost for your covered services.
+Asking us to pay our share of a bill you have received for covered medical services10 Explains when and how to send a bill to us when you want to ask us to pay you back for our share of the cost for your covered services.
 Chapter 6.
-Your rights and responsibilities .98

-Explains the rights and responsibilities you have as a member of our plan.
-Tells what you can do if you think your rights are not being respected.
+Your rights and responsibilities11 Explains the rights and responsibilities you have as a member of our plan.
+Tells what you can do if you think your rights are not being

-Tells you step-by-step what to do if you are having problems or concerns as a member of our plan.

-- Explains how to ask for coverage decisions and make appeals if you are having trouble getting the medical care you think is covered by our plan.
-This includes asking us to keep covering hospital care and certain types of medical services if you think your coverage is ending too soon. - Explains how to make complaints about quality of care, waiting times, customer service, and other concerns.
+Chapter 7.
+What to do if you have a problem or complaint (coverage decisions, appeals, complaints)1 27 Tells you step-by-step what to do if you are having problems or concerns as a member of our plan.
+Explains how to ask for coverage decisions and make appeals if you are having trouble getting the medical care you think is covered by our plan.
+This includes asking us to keep covering hospital care and certain types of medical services if you think your coverage is ending too soon.
+Explains how to make complaints about quality of care, waiting times, customer service, and other concerns.
+Chapter 8.
+I Ending your membership in the plan1 67 Explains when and how you can end your membership in the plan.
+Explains situations in which our plan is required to end your membership).
 Chapter 9.
-Legal notices161

-Includes notices about governing law and about nondiscrimination.
+I Legal notices1 75 Includes notices about governing law and about nondiscrimination.
 Chapter 10.
-Definitions of important words......166
+Definitions of important words1 81